Child abuse: Directory for information and support

 Child Matters is a trust dedicated to preventing harm to children in New Zealand.
 Child Matters provides guidance, advice, education and support to those in a position to act to protect children.
 Their training and education programmes provide adults with essential skills, and just as importantly the confidence, to intervene when a child needs help.
 See the website for information and resources.

 The Family Justice System is designed to help people sort out family issues, where possible, without going to court.
-The Family Justice System includes the Family Court which makes decisions on a number of family related matters when people can't agree about caring for children.
-See the Family Justice website for information about separation, about children (guardianship etc), about domestic violence and about who can help you.
-There is also a listing of pamphlets and resources.
+The Family Justice System includes the Family Court which makes decisions on a number of family-related matters when people can't agree about caring for children.
+See the Family Justice website for information about separation and divorce, about children (guardianship etc), about family violence and about legal protection you can get.

 Family Services Directory www.familyservices.govt.nz/directory/